Rohe (mythology)

-In a tradition of the Moriori people of the Chatham Islands, Rohe is the wife of the demi-god Māui.
+In a tradition of the Moriori people of the Chatham Islands, Rohe is married to the demi-god Māui.
 Beautiful Rohe was a sister of the sun, and her face shone.
 A quarrel arose after Rohe remarked that Māui's face was ugly.
 Māui then decided that they should change faces.

 Afterwards Māui used magic to kill Rohe, but her spirit returned and destroyed Māui.
 Thus were black magic and death introduced into the world.
 After her death, Rohe ruled as the goddess of the pō (spirit world), where she gathered in the spirits of the dead.
 Evil influences were attributed to her.

 Cook Islands

 In Mangaia, the name Ro'e appears in Te Aka-ia-Ro'e (the root of all existence) which, according to Tregear, is "a spirit in the form of a thick stem tapering to a point, and is situated at the bottom of the Universe, sustaining the Cosmos".